“You can design and create and build the most wonderful place in the world… but it takes people to make the dream a reality.” Walt Disney

 It’s Okay to be an Observer!

-Not all kids want to run around; some want to watch and read.
-Create a great viewing location, somewhere safe and cozy to ‘watch the world go by’ with a comfy chair and a few colourful pillows.
+Not all kids want to run around; some enjoy watching and reading.
+Create a great viewing location, somewhere safe and cozy to ‘watch the world go by’ with a comfortable chair and a few colourful pillows.

 Kids on the Move!

-Children get bored quickly, so they create areas for them to move about.
-A chalkboard mounded on a wood fence, a sandbox filled with beach sand, or a tree swing.
-They can make music with pots and pans, blow giant bubbles, add colourful Worley gigs to their gardens, build a toad house, feed the birds, or just lay in the grass and look up at the sky.
+A chalkboard mounted to a wooden fence, a wooden box filled with beach sand, or a tree swing.
+Kids can make music with old pots and pans or blow giant soap bubbles for fun.
+Add colourful Worley gigs to the gardens.
+Children can help build a toad house because what is more fun than a toad?
+Or help feed the birds.
+Or lie in the grass and gaze up at the sky because clouds come in some pretty cool shapes!

 Energy in Motion!

-For peace of mind, ensure you have clear sight lines to watch children play.
-We want kids to be safe, so keeping an eye on children at play from the house (or a lounge chair) is part of a great landscape plan.
+To ensure peace of mind for adults, it’s important to have clear sight lines to monitor children.
+We want kids to be safe, so being able to keep an eye on them from the house or a lounge chair is an essential aspect of a well-designed landscape plan.

 It’s All Child’s Play

-If you want to create a great outdoor space for children … ‘Think like Them’.
+To create a great outdoor space for children, ‘Think like Them.’

 Give them flowers.